 Increased emergence of safety departments

-Anything that affects the overall performance of a business should never be ignored, and the employee safety is one of the most crucial things that affects how they perform.
+Anything that affects the overall performance of a business should never be ignored, and employee safety is one of the most crucial things that affect how they perform.
 This is why we will see the safety department become a standard within even more businesses in the upcoming year.
 In 2016, many big businesses took time to re-examine their workplace structure with a safety department as a new addition.
 Whereas in the past, safety regulations may have just been a set of rules that leadership had to come up with as an afterthought, there is an increased recognition of need for a culture of safety and its constant reinforcement.

 More and more businesses are taking a more serious approach to safety by establishing departments that solely deal with risk management.
 These are professionals who are able to keep the working places secure for everyone working in a company.
 They are liable for any risk that may cause harm to the company's staff.